EllaOluchi/Transaction_Risk_Score_Analysis/README.md

-# Fraud Detection Analysis – 947 Customers, 5 Countries
+# Transaction Risk Score Analysis – 947 Customers, 5 Countries

 ## Project Objective
 The objective of this project is to analyze **customer transactions across five countries** (China, Nigeria, Pakistan, Russia, and Venezuela) in order to detect fraud risks, identify suspicious behaviors, and highlight systemic vulnerabilities.